TaffarelJr/onion-seed/README.md

 ## How to build the code

 This is just a standard Visual Studio solution.
-[OnionSeed.sln](./OnionSeed.sln) is just at the root of the repo.
+[OnionSeed.sln](./OnionSeed.sln) is at the root of the repo - simply open it and build.

-The unit test project compiles against each of the supported platforms; so you'll need to have the SDKs for each of them in order to compile fully.
+The unit test project uses multi-targeting to compile against each of the supported platforms; so you'll need to have the SDKs installed for each of them in order to compile fully.
 Most of them come with Visual Studio; and it should give you error messages explaining which ones you're missing, if any.

 ## Community